lighttransport/c-libtorch/README.md

 Experimental C binding for libtorch C++ interface.

-For faster compilation with libtorch library, embedding libtorch to other languages through ffi, etc.
+C binding is useful for rapid-prototyping with libtorch library, reduce linkage issue, embedding libtorch to other languages through ffi, etc.

 This project implements minimal and partial(features required for our usecases) C binding for libtorch API.
-There is no plan to implement solid and full C binding for libtorch.
+There is no plan to implement solid and full C binding for libtorch(We think pytorch will officially release C binding in the future).

 ## Supported platform

+* Linux
-* [x] Linux x86-64
+  * [x] x86-64
+  * [ ] aarch64 should work
 * Windows
   * [x] Visual Studio 2019
   * [ ] llvm-mingw
   * [ ] MinGW
-* [ ] macOS(Limited support)
+* macOS(Limited support)
-  * Big Sur x86/arm64
+  * [x] Big Sur x86/arm64
 * Optional: CUDA

 ## Supported libtorch version

-* libtorch 1.8.0
+* libtorch 1.8.0 or later

 ### Status